Why Tigers you ask?

 This is the reason I have vowed to do what I can to support the goal for increasing their numbers.
 My chosen charity to support is TigerTime which will be benefiting from the sales of my book soon to be released, please support where you can.

-Join in with Tiger Talks bringing fantastic speakers together for an afternoon of value, every penny of the ticket sales is going to Tiger Time so show your support the next event is on the 26th February.
+Join in with Tiger Talks bringing fantastic speakers together for an afternoon of value, every penny of the ticket sales is going to Tiger Time so show your support the next event is on Sunday the 17th September 2017, at Kings Weston House.

 As forest dwellers, tigers play a critical part in the eco-systems that keep us all alive but, since the turn of the last century we have lost almost 97% of the world’s wild tigers.
 Protecting the precious populations that remain and their forest homes means that we protect us all.